 - We begin our discovery tour of Marseille by taking the shuttle bus from the port to the Church of Saint-Laurent.
 The little square in front of the church offers beautiful views of the Old Port and the hills surrounding the city.

-- Before we make our way into the web of narrow streets of the old town, we stop to visit the courtyard and the loggia of "La Vieille Charité", a building that originally served as an almshouse for the city's poor, but which is now home to a cultural centre and a venue for temporary exhibitions.
-We then take another short break to sample the famous "panissa", a sort of cake made with just a few humble ingredients: chickpea flour, water and salt.
+- Before we make our way into the web of narrow streets of the old town, we stop to visit the courtyard and the loggia of 'La Vieille Charité', a building that originally served as an almshouse for the city's poor, but which is now home to a cultural centre and a venue for temporary exhibitions.
+We then take another short break to sample some local products.

 - We make our way back to the Old Port, where we can either board the ship straight away, or spend a couple of hours of fee time in the city centre.